 Tell and write time to the nearest minute and measure time intervals in minutes.
-Solve word problems involving addition and subtraction of time intervals in minutes, e.g., by representing the problem on a number line diagram.
+Solve one-step word problems involving addition and subtraction of time intervals in minutes.

 Code Digital Student Experience Code Teacher Resources U39 Measurement and Data Analysis - Elapsed Time on a Number Line U39 Elapsed Time within One-Hour U39 Elapsed Time across Hours